 Best Soft Golf Grips: Lamkin Sonar+ Wrap Golf Grips

-If your main focus looking for a new golf grip is to find the softest, most comfortable one possible, the Lamkin Sonar+ Wrap is for you.
+If your main focus looking for a new grip is to find the softest, most comfortable one possible, the Lamkin Sonar+ Wrap is for you.
 The Sonar+ takes the quality of Lamkin grips and puts it together with the softness of a good wrapped grip.

 What makes this grip so soft is the build up of material on the ridges of the wrap.
 You will feel like you're holding a cloud when you put the Sonar+ on your clubs.
 What's more, the shock absorption quality will have your hands thanking you every time you mishit a shot.